Photo by Dan-Cristian Pădureț on Unsplash

 How does it work

-executable file, so you just need to type: node riotlinter.js <riot-filename>
+This is a node executable file, so you just need to type: node riotlinter.js <riot-filename>.

 The idea is to read the file, separate it into several blocks, and apply a set of rules to each block to list all the errors / warnings and display those nicely afterwards.